THE National Series

 TEAM USA

-USA Roundnet is preparing to send Team USA to represent our country at both the Pan-American Games and in a USA versus Canada International Event in 2025.
+USA Roundnet is preparing to send Team USA to represent our country at both the Pan-American Championship and in a USA versus Canada International Event in 2025.
 The exact process for selection is to be determined, but a player must place in the top 3 at a Regional event in order to be eligible.

 FAQS